Need the world’s best drill press?

 First, consider the type of metal you’ll often work with.
 For example, a less powerful drill press will suffice if you work mainly with softer metals like aluminum or brass.

-However, if you’re planning on working with more rigid metals like steel or cast iron, you’ll need a more powerful drill press to handle the extra torque.
+However, if you’re planning on working with more rigid metals like steel or cast iron, you’ll need a more powerful machine to handle the extra torque.

 2. Let’s Talk Size: Choose According to Your Requirements

 Next, think about the size of the holes you’ll be drilling.
 A smaller drill press will be fine if you’re only drilling small holes.
-However, if you need to drill larger holes, you’ll need a larger drill press with more power and a more extended column.
+However, if you need to drill larger holes, you’ll need a larger machine with more power and a more extended column.

 The Power and Precision of a LeBlond Drill Press